 Temperature & Humidity.
 You may have heard that African violets need indoor temperatures above 70 degrees in order to flower.
 Actually, this is not true.
 My own plants bloom and bloom in temperatures that range from 55-65 degrees.
 On bitter nights, I pull the plants away from windows, and return them only when the morning sun has warmed the glass.

 Saintpaulias will not bloom when humidity is low.
 They revel in about 50% relative humidity, which is fairly high for the average home in winter.
 Keep in mind that humidity plummets during the heating season.
 If you suffer from dry skin and a scratchy throat when the furnace is roaring, just imagine how miserable your African violets must be.

 To increase humidity, group plants together.
 Even better, set them on pebble-filled trays.
 Galvanized “boot trays” work well, and they can be painted to match your window trim.
 Keep the trays filled with water, but make sure the plants are resting on the pebbles, above the water-level.
-When plants are watered from the top, excess drains down into the pebbles, and produces humid air as it evaporates.
-Pebble-filled bowls or oversize saucers (as above) are a suitable alternative to the trays.
+When plants are watered from the top, excess moisture drains down into the pebbles, and produces humid air as it evaporates.
+Pebble-filled bowls or oversize saucers (as above) are suitable alternatives to the trays.